This week’s episode of Communion Sanctorum is titled – “Justinian Sayin’”

-During the 5th C, while the Western Roman Empire was falling to the Goths, the Eastern Empire centered at Constantinople looked like it would carry on for many years to come.
+During the 5th C, while the Western Roman Empire was falling to the Goths, the Eastern Empire centered at Constantinople looked like it would carry on for centuries.
 Though it identified itself as Roman, historians refer to the Eastern region as the Byzantine Empire & Era.
-It gets that title from Byzantium, the name of the city before Constantine the Great made it his new capital.
+It gets that title from Byzantium, the city’s name before Constantine made it his new capital.

 During the 5th C, the entire empire, both East & West went into decline.
 But in the 6th Century, the Emperor Justinian I lead a major revival of Roman civilization.
 Reigning for nearly 40 years, Justinian not only brought about a re-flowering of culture in the East, he attempted to reassert control over those lands in the West that had fallen to barbarian control.

 A diverse picture of Justinian the Great has emerged.
 For years the standard way to see him was as an intelligent, ambitious, energetic, gregarious leader plagued by an unhealthy dose of vanity.
-More recently, that image has been edited slightly by giving his wife and queen Theodora, a more prominent role in fueling his ambition.
-Whatever else we might say about Justinian and Theodora, they were certainly devout in their faith.
+Dare I say it?
+Why not: He wanted to make Rome Great Again.
+While that’s been the traditional way of understanding Justinian, more recently, that image has been edited slightly by giving his wife and queen Theodora, a more prominent role in fueling his ambition.
+Whatever else we might say about this husband and wife team, they were certainly devout in their faith.

 Justinian’s reign was bolstered by the careers of several capable generals who were able to translate his desire to retake the West into reality.
 The most famous of these generals was Belisarius, a military genius on par with Hannibal, Caesar, & Alexander.
 During Justinian’s reign, portions of Italy, North Africa & Spain were reconquered & put under Byzantine rule.

 The Western emperors in Rome’s long history tended to be more austere in the demonstrations of their authority by keeping their wardrobe simple & the customs related to their rule modest, as befitted the idea of the Augustus as Princeps = meaning 1st Citizen.
-The Eastern emperors went the other way & eschewed all such humility in favor of an Oriental, or what we might call “Persian” model of majesty.
-This began with Constantine the Great who broke with the long held western tradition of Imperial modesty & arrayed himself as an Eastern Monarch.
-Following Constantine, the Eastern emperors wore elaborate robes & crowns; & festooned their courts with elaborate symbols of wealth & power.
+Eastern emperors went the other way & eschewed humility in favor of an Oriental, or what we might call “Persian” model of majesty.
+It began with Constantine who broke with the long-held western tradition of Imperial modesty & arrayed himself as a glorious Eastern Monarch.
+Following Constantine, Eastern emperors wore elaborate robes, crowns, & festooned their courts with ostentatious symbols of wealth & power.
 Encouraged by Theodora, Justinian advanced this movement and made his court a grand showcase.
 When people appeared before the Emperor, they had to prostrate themselves, as though bowing before a god.
-The pomp and ceremony of Justinian’s court was quickly duplicated by the church at Constantinople because of the close tie between church & state in the East.
+The pomp and ceremony of Justinian’s court were quickly duplicated by the church at Constantinople because of the close tie between church & state in the East.

 Justinian was no mean theologian in his own right.
 As Emperor he wanted to unite the Church under one creed and worked hard to resolve the major dispute of the day; the divide between the Orthodox faith as expressed in the Council of Chalcedon & the Monophysites.